Well, you are not alone. Everyone is jumping on the Airbnb bandwagon. Nothing wrong with that but don’t be naive.

-- Features: The best high-speed Internet, DSTV, flat screen TVs, Nespresso.
+- Features: The best high-speed Internet, DSTV, flat-screen TVs, Nespresso.
 Skip on these and you drop out with the ones competing on rates.
 Some owners hate DSTV.
-Do not let your own lack of insight interfere with your return on invest.
+Do not let your own lack of insight interfere with your return on investment.
 Invest in DSTV or something similar where guests can watch movies AND sports.

 - Location: If you can afford Camps Bay or Clifton start there.
 If not, Green Point, Sea Point, CBD, Blouberg.
-The further you go from Cape Town centre the less you’ll have to pay.
-All first time visitors want centrality.
+The further you go from Cape Town center the less you’ll have to pay.
+All first-time visitors want centrality.
 Only those who know Cape Town well tend to move out to Southern Peninsula etc. But if you can get a lovely place with a pool further away then consider it.
-Too far away with no pool you will join the rate competition.
+Too far away with no pool, you will join the rate competition.

-- If you can afford a three bedroom, just know that 3 bedrooms are common and supply is high.
+- If you can afford a three-bedroom, just know that 3 bedrooms are common and supply is high.
 Therefore ensure the other criteria here is not skimmed upon.
-Location, for example, for a three bedroom is many times more imprtant.
+Location, for example, for a three bedroom is many times more important.
 It’s an odd size.

 - Batchellor or studio: If you cannot afford anything but a bachelor go for it but people tend to stay in a bachelor only when there’s nothing else or if they are on business os pick your location in the CDB well.